sirasmu/learn-python/README.md

 # learn-python

 I will be using WSL Ubuntu for this.
+I will be following this tutorial: https://www.learnpython.org/en/Hello,_World!

 ## Install Python